yelinaung/hugo-blog/content/posts/google-cloud-build.md

 So, I looked around at what would be the easiest for us to gradually migrate onto.
 After comparing a few CI solutions (GitHub Actions, Jenkins, Gitlab CI/CD, ArgoCD, etc), I've settled on [Google Cloud Build](https://cloud.google.com/build) due to ease of use, faster and we are already using GCP for our infrastructure.
 Hence, it seems like a good solution for us.
 I didn't go down the self-hosted solutions route mainly because of the initial setup and maintenance.

-My rationales for the Cloud Build were
+### The good parts

 - Good integration with GCP services

-    - Seamless integration with other GCP services such as Google Kubernetes Engine (GKE), Artifact Registry (private Docker/NPM registry), Secret Manager, etc
+Seamless integration with other GCP services such as Google Kubernetes Engine (GKE), Artifact Registry (private Docker/NPM registry), Secret Manager, etc
-    - Given that it's already in the (private) GCP network, pushing/pulling the Docker images will be faster.
+Given that it's already in the (private) GCP network, pushing/pulling the Docker images will be faster.

 - No concurrent build limits

-    - Cloud Build does not have limitations on the number of concurrent builds we can run.
+Cloud Build does not have limitations on the number of concurrent builds we can run.
 This will speed up the build + deployment process.

 - "Serverless"
-    - All the builds happen with a series of containers running up and down.
+All the builds happen with a series of containers running up and down.
 We don't have to wait for a VM to spin up (unlike Travis CI).

 - Ability to customize the builds

-    - It allows us to select [bigger worker pools](https://cloud.google.com/build/docs/private-pools/private-pool-config-file-schema#machinetype) (more CPU cores and/or more memory).
+It allows us to select [bigger worker pools](https://cloud.google.com/build/docs/private-pools/private-pool-config-file-schema#machinetype) (more CPU cores and/or more memory).

 - It's [relatively cheap](https://cloud.google.com/build/pricing).

-    - The pricing model is pay-as-you-use instead of a fixed price.
+The pricing model is pay-as-you-use instead of a fixed price.
-    - They are currently running a promotion with the first 120 builds-minutes per day being free.
+They are currently running a promotion with the first 120 builds-minutes per day being free.

 I've migrated a few repositories from Travis CI to Cloud Build as proof of concept.
 For the repositories that don't require any other depencencies (such as DB to run the integration tests), I've seen the build times goes down from ~4min on Travis CI to ~2min on Cloud Build!